Skip to main content

 BUT there are exceptions.

 For example, if you want to make pesto or mix herbs with oil for dressings, you should fill the jar more than 80%.
 This is because herbs have a lot of volume, but once they are mixed, they lose it immediately.
-If you do not fill your jar properly by the time you blend the herbs, they will just stick to the walls of the jars or to the top.

-The same goes for making nut butters.
+The same goes for making nut butter.
 When the nuts are whole, they take up a lot of space in the jar, but as soon as they are blended into a cream, the contents of your jar will probably be halved.

 Moreover, in this latter case, you might risk overheating very quickly the blades of your re:Mix.